JCVenterInstitute/FRmatch/README.md

 ## Versioning

-This is version 0.0009 (initial release).
+This is version 1.0.0.
+Please report issues [here](https://github.com/JCVenterInstitute/FRmatch/issues).

 FRmatch is undergoing active development.
 Latest version and version control are managed in GitHub.

 ## Authors